sterlingwes/clijack/README.md

 });
 ```

-### Taking Over Terminal Output
+### Full screen prompt takeover

-You can temporarily take over the terminal output for custom UI elements:
+You can temporarily take over the terminal for custom prompts:

 ```typescript
 const wrapper = new CommandWrapper();